-Emily is currently working on her PhD in Comparative Psychology at Oklahoma State University and works as a therapeutic riding instructor.
+Emily has a PhD in Comparative Psychology from Oklahoma State University and works as a therapeutic riding instructor.
 Her passion is researching equine behavioural psychology in the context of the human-horse dyad with specific application to equine-assisted therapies.
 Also, she has been trained in EAGALA, Natural Lifemanship, and PATH.
 Emily is interested in understanding horse-human interaction to create better models of Equine Assisted Psychotherapy and better relationships between individuals and their horses.

 Sonja is an equine welfare advocate and a yoga instructor.
 Her passion for understanding horses, nature, bodymind, and movement drives her explorations within the topics.
 The interest and fascination for her come from the interrelatedness of it all.
 In her texts, she questions traditions and opens discussions for curiosity, both in the equine and in the human worlds.